ef-gy/cxxhttp/README.md

     git clone --recursive https://github.com/ef-gy/cxxhttp.git

+## Features

+This library implements HTTP/1.1 for clients as well as servers.
+It's fairly minimalistic, yet there's a few nifty parts that wouldn't strictly have been necessary.

+Some of these are:

+* HTTP Content Negotation
+* HTTP over TCP, UNIX sockets and STDIO
+* CLI help screen with servlet summaries
+* Optional OPTIONS implementation, with a markdown body that shows the supported methods and the relevant location regex
+* Optional TRACE implementation
+* Basic 100-continue flow
+* Basic request validation
+* Fallback HEAD handler

+I believe the STDIO feature is quite unique, as is the excellent test coverage of the library, for both the client and the server code.

+### Non-Features

+Some features didn't make it into the library for various reasons - mostly to keep it small.
+Some of these are:

+* HTTP 'chunked' Transfer Encoding - or any non-identity encoding, really
+* HTTP Date headers, or any other timekeeping-related code
+* Query string parsign - use REST API style location strings instead
+* Logging - though there are internal flags and counters, which e.g. the Prometheus client library based on this makes use of
+* Any form of SSL/TLS support - use a frontend server to provide this for you

+Some of the omissions technically make this non-conforming to the HTTP/1.1 standard, but seeing as how the primary purpose of this library is to sit behind an nginx (or similar) HTTP web server, this shouldn't be an issue in practice.

 ## Compiler Requirements

 You must have a GNU make and a C++ compiler that supports C++14.
 On most